-While many residents are aware of escalating housing prices and some are encountering difficulties affording housing in Stow, it is likely that many residents hold onto negative stereotypes of what affordable housing is, the demands it may place on municipal services, and how it might change the character of their community.
+While many residents are aware of escalating housing prices and some are encountering difficulties affording housing in Stow, it is likely that many residents may be weary or not understand what affordable housing is, the demands it may place on municipal services, and how it might change the character of their community.
 Some even claim that the term "affordable housing" instigates instant negative reactions from some residents.
 Given these perceptions and misinformation on the subject, it is important for the Town to work on building an active constituency for affordable housing in support of important local initiatives.

 On December 10, 2008, the Housing Trust sponsored a special community forum to focus on community needs for affordable housing and invited a representative from the Massachusetts Housing Partnership, a quasi-public state housing agency, to discuss affordable housing opportunities for consideration.
 The Housing Trust conducted another public forum to present the draft of this updated and augmented Housing Production Plan.
-This meeting was widely promoted to local leaders and the community to not only get feedback on the Plan's strategies and goals, but also to offer another opportunity to showcase the issue of affordable housing in a light that demonstrates what progress has been made and how the Town can continue to be proactive on the issue to better serve the wide range of local needs and guide new development.
+This meeting was widely advertised to local leaders and the community.
+The purpose of the meeting was to get feedback on the Plan's strategies and goals; demonstrate progress that has been made; and explain how the Town can continue to be proactive on this issue to better serve the wide range of local needs and guide new development.